gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/delegated-repositories.md

 import PersistentCheckbox from '/src/components/PersistentCheckbox';

 :::note
-Delegated Repositories are only available to DevOps Foundations Enterprise customers.
+Vending Delegated Repositories by Account Factory is only available to DevOps Foundations Enterprise customers.
 :::

 ## Introduction